Broham/PassGen/readme.md

 ```
 python passgen.py -c smith
 ```

+Complete list of options:
+-o : output file name
+-t : HTTP request target (example: http://mysite.com/login) -d : HTTP parameters (example: email=abe@test.com,password={0})
+-n : Append numbers flag.
+Appends the numbers 0-9999 to the end of all passwords -e : Extra character flag.
+Appends 1 of the characters commonly used to meet password complexity requirements to all passwords
+-c : Copy to clipboard flag.
+Copys results to the clipboard

 Other stuff:
 PassGen only substitutes characters for alpha characters.
 This means that if you include numbers or symbols, they will not be replaced with any characters.